Skip to main content

 2. Schedule an Intake Appointment with one of our emotional disability coordinators by calling 801-422-2767.
 This appointment will take about 60 minutes and will review your history and symptoms.

 3. Bring a copy of your documentation supporting your diagnosis to the Intake Appointment.
-If you do not have written documentation of your emotional disorder, please print the Documentation of Disability form, have it completed by your mental health professional (e.g., psychologist, physician, psychiatrist, psychotherapist), and return it to the UAC in person or via fax (801-422-0174).
+If you do not have written documentation of your emotional disorder, please print the Documentation of Disability form, have it completed by your mental health professional (e.g., psychologist, physician, psychiatrist, psychotherapist), and return it to the Accessibility Center in person or via fax (801-422-0174).
 The Documentation of Disability form can be found here.
 Your documentation of an emotional disability must be current (within the last two years) to qualify you for accommodations.
 If it is older, updated documentation will be necessary.

-4. During your Intake Appointment, your coordinator will review your information and determine what accommodations are applicable and if required further evaluation is necessary. -
+4. During your Intake Appointment, your coordinator will review your information and determine what accommodations are applicable and if required further evaluation is necessary.

 3. At your intake appointment, your coordinator will talk to you about visiting a mental health professional (e.g., psychologist, physician, psychiatrist, or psychotherapist) to see if you meet criteria for an emotional disability.